 The publisher, Eagle Hill Institute reserves the copyright to all its publications.
 Any reproduction, other than for an individual's own personal and private use, or distribution of journal content is prohibited without written permission from Eagle Hill Institute.

-Green Access: Payment of the publication fee allows authors of articles published in the Journal of the North Atlantice are allowed to post the pdf reprints of their articles on their own website or within the repository of their affiliated institution without any embargo period, as well as personally distribute copies to their colleagues, provided they do so along with a clear statement of the Institute's copyright policy as stated above.
+Green Access: Payment of the publication fee allows authors of articles published in the Journal of the North Atlantic to post the pdf reprints of their articles on their own website or within the repository of their affiliated institution without any embargo period, as well as personally distribute copies to their colleagues for their research purposes, provided they do so along with a clear statement of the Institute's copyright policy as stated above.